ainsleys/derivadex-api-docs/source/includes/main.md

 dict | c.itemData | Contains the new `Trader` leaf data string | c.itemData.t | `Trader` topic (corresponding to its key), containing identifying information.
-This key is of the format `STATE/TRADER/<trader_address>/`. `trader_address` should be a `address_pre_s` type. string | c.itemData.c | `Trader` leaf contents decimal_s | c.itemData.c.freeDDXBalance | Trader's free DDX collateral (available for use on the exchange) decimal_s | c.itemData.c.frozenDDXBalance | Trader's frozen DDX collateral (available for withdrawal) address_s | c.itemData.c.referralAddress | The Ethereum address of the trader who referred this one dict | c.eventTrigger | The transaction log event that triggered an update.
+This key is of the format `STATE/TRADER/<trader_address>/`. `trader_address` should be a `address_pre_s` type. string | c.itemData.c | `Trader` leaf contents decimal_s | c.itemData.c.freeDDXBalance | Trader"s free DDX collateral (available for use on the exchange) decimal_s | c.itemData.c.frozenDDXBalance | Trader"s frozen DDX collateral (available for withdrawal)
+address_s | c.itemData.c.referralAddress | The Ethereum address of the trader who referred this one dict | c.eventTrigger | The transaction log event that triggered an update.
 Since this is an `Update` response, there will be a transaction log event that triggered it.
 The possible events that can result in a an update to a strategy are `StrategyUpdate`, `WithdrawDDX`, and `TradeMining`.
 Please check out each transaction type in these docs for additional information as necessary.

 ### Strategy

-You may subscribe to updates for any trader's `Strategy` data.
+You may subscribe to updates for any trader"s `Strategy` data.

 #### Request